Skip to main content

 export_document

-Export document content as plain markdown text for external use, sharing, or processing in other applications without additional formatting.
+Export a document as plain Markdown text for external use or sharing.
+Extract clean content without formatting for processing in other applications.

 Instructions